The Bankrate promise

 Visit the shopping portal landing page, your credit card homepage or your rewards account, where bonus points or cash back are offered for making purchases with specific retailers.
 Offers and point amounts change frequently, and you may get further savings or additional offers around popular shopping times like the holidays.

 Although each credit card shopping portal has its own way of operating, the most common is that you’ll have to click through the portal to your preferred shopping site.
-Once you shop, your purchase is tracked to ensure you receive your rewards.
-Note that you should have cookies enabled on your browser, which is how your purchases will be tracked.
+Once you shop, your issuer will track your purchase to ensure you receive your rewards.
+Note that you should have cookies enabled on your browser so your purchases can be tracked.

 Or, you may have to add certain cash back or statement credit offers to your card by clicking on them to activate or sign up.